donovanh/donovanh.github.com/_posts/2013-10-13-your-own-blog-1.markdown

     published: true
     \---

-This stuff tells Jekyll to use the `post.html` layout template and sets some useful meta-data for your blog post.
+This tells Jekyll to use the `post.html` layout template and sets some useful meta-data for your blog post.
 With that in place you can begin writing your post.

 ### Markdown